 This award recognizes an individual who has made extraordinary efforts to promote a culture of assessment at DePaul University.
 The recipient receives a one-time cash award of $500 and a plaque, which is given during the annual Teaching and Learning Conference.

-The Spirit of Assessment award recognizes an individual who has worked to promote a culture of assessment at DePaul University.
+The Spirit of Assessment award recognizes an individual who has made extraordinary efforts to promote a culture of assessment at DePaul University.
 Specifically, the following criteria will be considered when selecting the winner of this award:

 - Going above and beyond expected job responsibilities